armchairancap/web-staking/README.md

 ## Contact

-If you have questions, need support, or wish to discuss features, contact:
-📧 [devops@xx.network]
+If you want to contribute, create a pull request or submit an issue.